-Many things work very well in the app, and we believe you considered accessibility during development.
+Many things work very well in the app and we believe that you have given some thought to accessibility during development.
 However, there are still accessibility issues that need to be addressed, as some user groups may face challenges using the app.
 Assessments will be a fail even if there is only one issue, though we have seen good examples of accessibility in other parts of the app.